Noyce Austin College STEM Education Leadership Scholars Program

-With generous funding from the National Science Foundation, three scholarships will be available for the 2017-2018 academic year to one rising senior* and two rising juniors** who are majoring in a discipline that aligns to a STEM teaching field offered by the Austin Teacher Program and intending to complete the Masters of Arts in Teaching program at Austin College.
+With generous funding from the National Science Foundation, 2-3 scholarships will be available for the 2018-2019 academic year to rising seniors* and rising graduate students** who are majoring in a discipline that aligns to a STEM teaching field offered by the Austin Teacher Program and intending to complete the Masters of Arts in Teaching program at Austin College.
 Scholarships will be awarded through a competitive selection process.

-**Rising juniors should have completed at least 17 credits by the end of Spring 2017.
+**Rising graduate students should have completed at least 34 credits by the end of Spring 2018.

-- A scholarship of up to $12,500 for junior year, up to $25,000 for senior year, and up to $40,000 towards the graduate year.
+- A scholarship of up to $25,000 for senior year and up to $40,000 towards the graduate year.
 (Scholarship awards cannot exceed demonstrated financial need.)

-- A paid summer internship opportunity in an informal STEM education setting for junior recipients in the summer between their junior and senior year
+- A paid summer internship opportunity in an informal STEM education setting for recipients who are rising seniors in the summer between their junior and senior year

 - Individualized STEM and Education department mentoring in addition to regular Austin College mentoring